pedroliborio/VagrantBoxes/README.md

 # VagrantBoxes
-Vagrant files to provision the phd-vm, Debian 9.12 (stretch), with all pre-requisites.
+Vagrant files to provision the phd-vm, Debian 9.12 (stretch), with all pre-requisites to run a ns3 project.
 The idea is to have a ready OOTB VM just runninng the 'vagrant up' command.

 Requirements:
 <ol>